HackathonHerShield/HerShield/README.md

+# HerShield Proof of Concept
-# Audio Transcription and Sentiment Analysis Script
+Audio Transcription and Sentiment Analysis

 ## Description
  <!-- Briefly describe what the script does -->